BernardLerring/The-Bunker/README.md

 ### Content

-- All images on the site are the work of Ariel Rose Wright
+- All images are from Pexels

 - All icons on the site are taken from [FontAwesome](https://fontawesome.com/).

 - The font used on the site is from [Google Fonts](https://fonts.google.com/).

-- The framework used for the recipe site is from the Blog Walkthrough at [Code Institute](https://codeinstitute.net/).
+- The framework used for the site is from the Moments Walkthrough at [Code Institute](https://codeinstitute.net/).

 ### Media

-- The pagination idea is taken from the Code Institute Blog Walkthrough Project.
+- The pagination idea is taken from the Code Institute Moments Project.

 ### Future Development Opportunities